MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -OverflowRedirectVoiceAppAudioFilePrompt
+### -OverflowRedirectPersonAudioFilePrompt
-The OverflowRedirectVoiceAppAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a voice application due to overflow.
+The OverflowRedirectPersonAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a person in the organization due to overflow.

 ```yaml
 Type: Guid